andrew/ultimate-awesome/README.md

 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
 - [awesome-solid-js](https://github.com/one-aalam/awesome-solid-js) - Curated resources on building sites with SolidJS, a brand new way(now 1.0) to build JavaScript based interactive web applications.
 A very close looking cousin to React/JSX by syntax, and to Svelte by few important principles(compiler and fine-grained reactivity), it's a highly optimised way to deliver web applications with best-in-class performance. .
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.
+- [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-flink](https://github.com/wuchong/awesome-flink) - 😎  A curated list of amazingly awesome Flink and Flink ecosystem resources.
-- [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
+- [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-autonomous-vehicle](https://github.com/DeepTecher/awesome-autonomous-vehicle) - 无人驾驶的资源列表中文版.
 - [awesome-wechat-dev-posts-2015](https://github.com/jobbole/awesome-wechat-dev-posts-2015) - 2015 年在微信热传的 100+ 篇经典技术文章.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
-- [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
+- [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [Arxiv] A Survey on Video Diffusion Models.
+- [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.
 - [awesome-blockchain-ai](https://github.com/steven2358/awesome-blockchain-ai) - A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.
 - [awesome-swiftui](https://github.com/chinsyo/awesome-swiftui) - A curated list of awesome SwiftUI tutorials, libraries, videos and articles.